 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission using a "shelf" registration process.
 Under this shelf registration process, we may sell common stock in one or more offerings, up to a total dollar amount of \$100,000,000.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we sell common stock, we will provide a prospectus supplement that will contain more specific information about the terms of that offering.
 We may also add, update or change in the prospectus supplement any of the information contained in this prospectus.
 However, no prospectus supplement will fundamentally change the terms that are set forth in this prospectus or offer a security that is not registered and described in this prospectus at the time of its effectiveness.
-This prospectus, together with applicable prospectus and the information in the accompanying prospectus supplement, you should rely on the information in this prospectus supplement.
+This prospectus, together with applicable prospectus supplements, includes all material information relating to this offering.
+If there is any inconsistency between the information in this prospectus and the information in the accompanying prospectus supplement, you should rely on the information in the prospectus supplement.
 Please carefully read both this prospectus and any prospectus supplement together with the additional information described below under "Where You Can Find More Information."

 You should rely only on the information we have provided or incorporated by reference in this prospectus or any prospectus supplement.
 We have not authorized anyone to provide you with different information.
 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus or any prospectus supplement.
 You must not rely on any unauthorized information or representation.
 This prospectus is an offer to sell only the securities offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
-You should assume that the information in this prospectus or any prospectus supplement is accurate only as of the date on the front of the document and that any information we have incorporated by reference is accurate only as of the document incorporated by reference, regardless of the time of delivery of this prospectus or any sale of a security.
+You should assume that the information in this prospectus or any prospectus supplement is accurate only as of the date on the front of the document and that any information we have incorporated by reference is accurate only as of the date of the document incorporated by reference, regardless of the time of delivery of this prospectus or any sale of a security.